frslabs/forus-ios/README.md

 # Forus SDK

+![version](https://img.shields.io/badge/pod-v1.0.0-red)

-> Forus SDK comes with a simple screen with multiple instructions to capture a perfect KYC compliant photograph.
+ Forus SDK comes with a simple screen with multiple instructions to capture a perfect KYC compliant photograph.
 The SDK comes with compression, blur and exposure detection as standard.
->
->

-![version](https://img.shields.io/badge/pod-v1.0.0-red)

-Octus SDK uses advanced deep learning technologies for accurate and fast ID scanning and OCR.
-Businesses can integrate the Octus SDK into native iOS Apps which comes with pre-built screens and configurations.
-The SDK returns the scanned images, extracted data and error codes.
-And as a safety measure, the SDK does not store any of the personal data or ID images that are scanned.

 # Table Of Content
 - [Features](#Features)